baxmittens/DistributedSparseGrids.jl/paper.md

 ### Distributed computing

 If the runtime of the function to be evaluated is long, it may be necessary to distribute the load to several workers.
 Julia provides this functionality *out-of-the-box* via the ```Distributed``` interface.
 Due to the hierarchical construction of the basis and the level-wise adaptive refinement indicator, it seems necessary to include this interface in the sparse grid for a performant application of distributed computing.
-[DistributedSparseGrids.jl](https://github.com/baxmittens/DistributedSparseGrids.jl) uses all workers included by the ```addprocs``` command if the ```distributed_init_weights!``` function is used to determine the hierarchical weights.
+[DistributedSparseGrids.jl](https://github.com/baxmittens/DistributedSparseGrids.jl) uses all workers included by the ```Distributed.addprocs``` command if the ```distributed_init_weights!``` function is used to determine the hierarchical weights.

 ### Additional features